CgrantClassics/CameronGrant/_posts/2021-04-14-Visualizing-Femininity.markdown

 My main goal was to find paterns relating to feminine words and word endings across the inscriptions, as locating words with feminine endings, in this case *-ae* or *-a*, is often the best way to find names of women or words relating to womanhood, motherhood, and wifehood.
 It is not a fool-proof approach, but it does yield some interesting result.

 Below are some visualizations from the word-tool [Voyant](https://voyant-tools.org/).
+I would also like to note that the tool assigned the color code for these terms, not me.
+There's a joke about unconcious bias in there somewhere...

 ## **Alexandria**